Prince (musician): 2000–2004: Internet releases and Musicology

+2005–2007: 3121

-In April 2005, Prince played guitar (along with En Vogue singing backing vocals) on Stevie Wonder's single "So What the Fuss", Wonder's first since 1999.
-In late 2005, Prince signed with Universal Music to release his album, 3121, on March 21, 2006.
-The first single was "Te Amo Corazón", the video for which was directed by actress Salma Hayek and filmed in Marrakech, Morocco, featuring Argentine actress and singer Mía Maestro.
+In April 2005, Prince played guitar, along with En Vogue singing backing vocals, on Stevie Wonder's single "So What the Fuss", Wonder's first since 1999.
+In late 2005, Prince signed with Universal Music Group to release the album 3121 on March 21, 2006.
+The first single was "Te Amo Corazón", the video for which was directed by actress Salma Hayek and filmed in Marrakesh, Morocco, with the video featuring Argentine actress and singer Mía Maestro.
 The video for the second single, "Black Sweat", was nominated at the MTV VMAs for Best Cinematography.
-The immediate success of 3121 gave Prince his first No. 1 debut on the Billboard 200 with the album.
+The immediate success of 3121 gave Prince his first number-one debut on the Billboard 200.

 To promote the new album, Prince was the musical guest on Saturday Night Live on February 4, 2006, 17 years after his last SNL appearance on the 15th-anniversary special, and nearly 25 years since his first appearance on a regular episode in 1981.
 At the 2006 Webby Awards on June 12, Prince received a Webby Lifetime Achievement Award in recognition of his "visionary use of the Internet to distribute music and connect with audiences", exemplified by his decision to release his album Crystal Ball (1998) exclusively online.